ywang412/propmanagement/README.md

-# Premier Property Management - Hugo Site
+# HTX Property Management - Hugo Site

 A modern, responsive website for a property management company built with Hugo static site generator.

 ## 🏠 About This Site

-This is a professional landing page for "Premier Property Management," a fictional property management company.
+This is a professional landing page for "HTX Property Management," a fictional property management company.
 The site showcases the company's services, team, and provides contact information for potential clients.

 ## ✨ Features